tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 Lorem ipsum dolor sit amet ...
 ```

-Ok great, now we can control which pages show within our function:
+Now we can control which pages show on the home page from within our function:

 ```diff
 export function getAllPosts(fields = []) {